Enhanced precision bound of low-temperature quantum thermometry via dynamical control: Results

-To show the full advantage of our control scheme, we start by focussing on a sub-Ohmic bath spectrum, since it has a non-zero $G(\omega)$ infinitesimally close to $\omega = 0$, even though $G(\omega)$ vanishes at $\omega = 0$ (Cf. Eq. \eqref{appspec}), which is ideal for low-temperature thermometry \cite{hofer17fundamental}.
-To simplify the treatment, we take the limit of $s\to 0$, $\gamma \to 0$ and $\omega_c \to \infty$ in Eq. \eqref{appspec}, and thereby obtain a nearly flat bath spectrum (NFBS) characterized by \ba G(\omega) \approx G_0 \approx \gamma s^s \omega_c \exp (-s) \ea for $\omega_{\rm min} \lesssim \omega \ll \omega_c$, with $\omega_{\rm min} \approx s \omega_c$ (see App. \ref{IID}).
-As stated above, $\omega_{\rm min}$ can be small for a small $s \omega_c$, thus enabling us to probe the bath very close to the absolute zero.
+To show the full advantage of our control scheme, we start by focusing on a sub-Ohmic bath spectrum, since it has a non-zero $G(\omega)$ infinitesimally close to $\omega = 0$, even though $G(\omega)$ vanishes at $\omega = 0$ (Cf. Eq. \eqref{appspec}), which is ideal for low-temperature thermometry \cite{potts19fundamental}.
+To simplify the treatment, we take the limit of small $\gamma$ in Eq. \eqref{appspec} to ensure weak coupling, $s\to 0$ to generate small $\omega_{\rm min}$, and $\omega_c \to \infty$ to realize high cutoff frequency, and arrive at the nearly-flat bath spectrum (NFBS) \ba G(\omega) \approx G_0 \approx \gamma s^s \omega_c \exp (-s) \ea for $\omega_{\rm min} \lesssim \omega \ll \omega_c$, with $\omega_{\rm min} \approx s \omega_c$ (see Apps \ref{appD} and \ref{appE}).
+Hence, $\omega_{\rm min}$ can be as small as $s \omega_c$, thus enabling us to probe the bath very close to the absolute zero (see below).
 The comparison of our results with those obtained for a sub-Ohmic bath spectrum with finite $s$ and $\omega_c$ is shown in Figs. \ref{figqfi} and \ref{figerrgw}.
 The extension of our results to the case of a generic bath spectrum is presented below.

-Below we choose the control scheme Eq. \eqref{modgen} to have $c(m^{\prime}) = \omega_0 \delta_{m^{\prime},0}$ and $s(m^{\prime}) = \mu \Delta \delta_{m^{\prime},1}$, so that $\omega(t)$ is varied sinusoidally: \ba \omega(t) &=& \omega_0 + \mu\Delta \sin\left(\Delta t \right). \ea
+Below we choose the control scheme Eq. \eqref{modgen} to have $c(m^{\prime}) = \omega_0 \delta_{m^{\prime},0}$ and $s(m^{\prime}) = \mu \Delta \delta_{m^{\prime},1}$, so that $\omega(t)$ is varied sinusoidally: \ba \omega(t) &=& \omega_0 + \mu\Delta \sin\left(t \Delta \right). \ea

 In the limit of weak-modulation ($0 \leq \mu \ll 1$), only the sidebands $m = 0$ and $m = \pm 1$ have significant weights $P_{m}$ in the harmonic (Floquet) expansion of the system response \cite{klimovsky13}: the $m$th sideband weight $P_m$, corresponding to the Floquet (harmonic) frequency $\omega_{m} = \omega_0 + m\Delta$, falls off rapidly with increasing $|m|$.
-The QFI can then be written as (see App. \ref{IIC}) \ba \mathcal{H} = \mathcal{H}_{-1} + \mathcal{H}_{0} + \mathcal{H}_{1};~~~\mathcal{H}_{\pm 1} = \frac{P_{\pm 1}e^{\frac{\omega_{\pm 1}}{T}} \omega_{\pm 1}^2}{\left(-1+e^{\frac{\omega_{\pm 1}}{T}}\right)^2 T^4}, \ea Here $\mathcal{H}_{\pm 1}$ are the contributions to the QFI arising from to the $m = \pm 1$ sidebands with $P_{\pm 1} = \mu^2/4$, and $\mathcal{H}_{0}$ includes the $m = 0$ contribution.
+The QFI can then be written as (see App. \ref{appD}) \ba \mathcal{H} &=& \mathcal{H}_{-1} + \mathcal{H}_{0} + \mathcal{H}_{1};\non\\ \mathcal{H}_{\pm 1} &=& \frac{P_{\pm 1}e^{\frac{\omega_{\pm 1}}{T}} \omega_{\pm 1}^2}{\left(-1+e^{\frac{\omega_{\pm 1}}{T}}\right)^2 T^4}, \ea Here $\mathcal{H}_{\pm 1}$ are the contributions to the QFI arising from to the $m = \pm 1$ sidebands with $P_{\pm 1} \simeq \mu^2/4$, and $\mathcal{H}_{0}$ includes the $m = 0$ contribution.